pixx-io/jsdk/README.md

 **appUrl**

 Your pixx.io system URL.
-(Mediaspace) If the `appUrl` is not set, the field user will be requested to set the mediaspace on the login screen.
+(Mediaspace) If the `appUrl` is not set, the user will be requested to set the mediaspace on the login screen.

 **v1**